This post may contain affiliate links. See my disclosure for more details.

 Now that I’ve learned to be more frugal and am trying hard to look after my money and make better choices, I spend much much less.

 But I do still love to change up my wardrobe and have different things to wear!
-And I think, considering how ‘unfashionable’ fast fashion is becoming given the greater awareness of it’s affect upon the environment, a lot of people are the same, and it’s becoming more and more popular to buy second hand clothing.
+And it does seem, considering how ‘unfashionable’ fast fashion is becoming (given the greater awareness of its affect upon the environment) it’s becoming more and more popular to buy second hand clothing.

-How To Sell Clothes For Cash in the UK
+How To Sell Clothes For Cash Online In The UK (& Beyond)

 Facebook Marketplace and local buy and sell groups on Facebook are probably some of the easiest and most convenient ways to sell clothes.